sitmun/sitmun-plugin-core/src/main/angular-library/USAGE.md

 ### Configure Map Extent, Scales and Tiles
-If we want to configure  Map Extent, Scales and Tiles, then we´ll have to create a ``MapOptionsConfiguration`` object and set the proper values:
+If we want to configure map extent, scales and tiles, then we´ll have to create a ``MapOptionsConfiguration`` object and set the proper values:
 - scales: List of map scales
 - projections: List of available crs
 - minScale: Minimum scale